 Like his predecessors, Hegel must justify the distinctive features of marriage, and in particular, why, if it is the ethical love relationship which is ethically significant, formal marriage is necessary.
 Hegel’s contemporary Friedrich von Schlegel had argued that love can exist outside marriage—a point which Hegel denounced as the argument of a seducer!
 For Hegel, ethical love depends on publicly assuming spousal roles which define individuals as members in a larger unit.
 Such unselfish membership links marriage and the state.
 Marriage plays an important role in Hegel’s system of right, which culminates in ethical life, the customs and institutions of society: family, civil society, and the state.
 The role of marriage is to prepare men to relate to other citizens as sharers in a common enterprise.
 In taking family relationships as conditions for good citizenship, Hegel follows Aristotle and influences Rawls and Sandel; it is also notable that he takes marriage as a microcosm of the state.

 The idea that marriage has a special moral status and entails fixed moral obligations is widespread—and philosophically controversial.
 Marriage is a legal contract, although an anomalous one (see 4.1); as the idea of it as a contract has taken hold, questions have arisen as to how far its obligations should be subject to individual choice.
 The contractual view of marriage implies that spouses can choose marital obligations to suit their interests.
 However, to some, the value of marriage consists precisely in the limitations it sets on individual choice in the service of a greater good: thus, Hegel commented that arranged marriage is the most ethical form of marriage because it subordinates personal choice to the institution.
-The institutional view holds that the purpose of the institution defines its obligations, taking precedence over spouses' desires, either, in the two most prominent forms, in the service of a procreative union, or to protect spousal love.
-These theories have implications for the moral status of extra-marital sex and divorce, as well as the point and purpose of marriage.
+The institutional view holds that the purpose of the institution defines its obligations, taking precedence over spouses’ desires, either in the service of a procreative union or to protect spousal love, in the two most prominent forms of this view.
+These theories have implications for the moral status of extra-marital sex and divorce, as well as the purpose of marriage.

-On the contractual view, the moral terms and obligations of marriage are taken as a set of promises between spouses.
+On the contractual view, the moral terms and obligations of marriage are understood as promises between spouses.
 Their content is supplied by surrounding social and legal practices, but their promissory nature implies that parties to the promise can negotiate the terms and release each other from marital obligations.